 FAQ's on Termination of Federal Schedule A Appointments

-The following questions and answer pertain to University of Missouri employees, who previously received federal benefits through Federal Schedule A appointments, including Civil Service Retirement System, Federal Employees Retirement System, Thrift Savings Plan and Federal Employees Group Life Insurance.
+The following questions and answers pertain to University of Missouri employees, who previously received federal benefits through Federal Schedule A appointments, including Civil Service Retirement System, Federal Employees Retirement System, Thrift Savings Plan and Federal Employees Group Life Insurance.
 On May 13, 2002, the President signed into law the Farm Security and Rural Investment Act of 2002, ordering the termination of Schedule A Excepted Service appointments, which provided individuals who carry out extension work through land-grant institutions with dual government appointments.
 Such appointments were terminated on Jan.
 31, 2003.

 Jump to section: Benefits | Recordkeeping | Personnel Actions | Injury Claims | Separation Actions